 Couldn't load pickup availability

-Flowering is dependent on consistent cool conditions and does not occur reliably where temperatures fluctuate or summer heat cannot be controlled.
+- Temperature: Cool-growing.
+Requires stable cool conditions year-round, including cool summer nights.
+Does not flower reliably where temperatures fluctuate or summer heat cannot be controlled.

 Key plant information